7SigmaLLC/services/README.md

 ---

-## Next Steps
+## Engagement Process and Next Steps
-1. Review your current needs against service options.
+- Review your current needs to determine the most beneficial service areas.
-2. Identify critical service areas.
-3. Select the appropriate scoping level.
+- Select the desired services and the appropriate scoping level.
+- Define Service Level Agreements (SLAs) and response times, if applicable.
+- Set up communication protocols.
+- Establish monitoring, reporting, and planning/coordination practices.
-4. Schedule a detailed discussion with the 7Sigma team.
+- Schedule a detailed discussion with the 7Sigma team to finalize the approach.
-5. Develop a tailored service package that fits your needs.

----
+- Begin phased implementation of the tailored service package.